ZhuofanShen/Rosetta-Enzyme-Design-Pipeline/hemoprotein_biocatalysts_design/README.md

-# Rosetta Enzyme Design Pipeline
+# Hemoprotein Biocatalysts Design
+The official GitHub repository for the Nature Communications paper "Computational Design of Generalist Cyclopropanases with Stereodivergent Selectivity".

 This repository implements a **Rosetta / PyRosetta–based enzyme design workflow** developed for **heme-dependent biocatalysts**, with a focus on: